Noodles on Phase 2 of hCG?

 #2: Shirataki Noodles or Miracle Noodles?
-What’s the Dif?
+What’s the Difference?

 Here’s what one package of Shirataki noodles looks like:

-#3: Be Careful not get the ones with Tofu
+#3: Check the label.
+Do not get the ones with Tofu.

 #4: I Ate Miracle Noodles on Phase 2 of hCG and I Gained – Doesn’t That Mean They Don’t Work for Me on P2?

-Some people will stay “I don’t care if they are supposedly 0 calories or have no carbs, I had a gain, or I stalled when I ate those noodles.”
+Some people will say “I don’t care if they are supposedly 0 calories or have no carbs, I had a gain, or I stalled when I ate those noodles.”

 While I don’t believe in blanket statements that a particular thing will always or never work for everyone, there is a very logical explanation unrelated to fat loss when it comes to gains or supposed stalls while eating these noodles that is most likely the cause of this.